#GiveHealth: Bringing Quality Care to the Community

 Maribel Renteria is Clinic Manager at NHC’s Canby clinic.

-Giving the gift of health to migrant and seasonal farmworkers
+Giving the gift of health to mobile and food system workers

-Maribel Renteria is Clinic Manager at NHC’s Canby clinic where she oversees day-to-day operations.
-Many of the patients her team sees are uninsured or on Oregon Health Plan (OHP); a portion of these patients are migrant farmworkers — a community that has been disproportionately impacted by COVID-19.
+Maribel Renteria is the Clinic Manager at NHC’s Canby clinic, overseeing day-to-day operations.
+Many of the patients her team sees are uninsured or on Oregon Health Plan (OHP); a portion of these patients are mobile workers — a community that the respiratory virus outbreak has disproportionately impacted.

-Maribel has helped lead a number of COVID-19 vaccine outreach efforts to migrant workers in the Canby area.
-Since April, she and her team vaccinated more than 200 migrant workers at volunteer outreach events coordinated by Clackamas County.
+Maribel has helped lead a number of infectious disease vaccine outreach efforts to mobile workers in the Canby area.
+Since April, she and her team vaccinated more than 200 mobile workers at volunteer outreach events coordinated by Clackamas County.

-At each event Maribel was joined by an NHC physician and bilingual medical assistants.
-A native Spanish speaker herself, Maribel provides support to patients and assists with translation.
+Maribel was joined by an NHC physician and bilingual medical assistants at each event.
+Maribel, a native Spanish speaker, supports patients and assists with translation.

-The team loads their personal vehicles with supplies — hand sanitizer, masks, clinic brochures and information about how to access resources or get assistance paying bills or paying rent — and heads out to the fields.
+The team loads their personal vehicles with supplies — hand sanitizer, masks, clinic brochures, and information about accessing resources, getting assistance paying bills, or paying rent — and heads out to the fields.

 Maribel’s Mission

 Maribel began working alongside her family when she was just 15 years old.
-Her parents couldn’t always afford the clothes and shoes she wanted so she worked for it.
+Her parents couldn’t always afford the clothes and shoes she wanted, so she worked for them.
 “I’ve had the chance to work with [this community].
 Hear them out.
-Through these conversations I’ve learned how difficult it is to get health care, how hard it is to get paid.”
+Through these conversations, I’ve learned how difficult it is to get healthcare, how hard it is to get paid.”

 We hear you.
 We see you.